Monitoring and forecasting regional development

 Taking into account the differences between regions is a challenge to regional development and planning.
 As municipalities become larger, municipality-based classifications are increasingly unsuitable for recognising regional differences.
 An urban-rural regional classification based on geographical information recognises different types of urban and rural areas and the zones between them more accurately than administrative areas.

-The classification can be viewed and downloaded in the geographical information service of the Finnish Environment Institute.
+The classification can be viewed and downloaded in the environmental and geographical information service of the Finnish Environment Institute SYKE.

 Further information: hanna-maria.urjankangas(at)tem.fi